mochodek/py-ccflex/README.md

 an output (also separate files for each decision class).
 1. Merge results of all classifiers into a single file for easier analysis.
 1. Generate simple HTML reports.

+## Components

+Here you can find a list of components (filters) that are currently available.
+We will enumerate the most important options of the tools.
+If you want to know the whole list of parameters just run any of the tools with --help parameter.

+### create_workspace
+The script creates the workspace directory.

+*Input:*
+* --locations_config - path to locations configuration (json).
+The file shall contain the "workspace_dir" key that defines path to the workspace folder.
+There is also the *erase* option which if set to true will clear the folder each time the script is executed

+*Output:* None

+### lines2csv
+The script extracts cases from your source code.
+It traverse through the folder structure, readers files and extracts them to a single csv file.
+Later, this file is used by other tools without the need of accessing the code.

+*Input:*
+* the first parameter is the *key* of location defined in the locations json file that is going to be scanned for the code
+* --locations_config - path to locations configuration (json).
+* --classes_config - files containing definitions of decision classes.
+The tool needs to know what are the decision classes and how to identify them in the code

+*Output:*
+* <location key>-lines.csv is produced in the processing folder of the workspace

+### predefined_manual_features
+This script analyses the lines.csv file to extract manually crafted features, e.g., presence of some substring in a line.
+The definition of the features is provide in a json file (e.g., manual_features.json).

+*Input:*
+* the first parameter is the *key* of location defined in the locations json file that is going to be scanned for the code
+* --locations_config - path to locations configuration (json).
+* --manual_features_config - a json file containing names of features and patterns to be found (see example in the code)

+*Output:*
+* <location key>-basic-manual.csv - a file containing extracted features that could be used to train a classifer

+### vocabulary_extractor
+This script can be used to automatically build a vocabulary, which then can be used to automatically extract features (bag of words).

+*Input:*
+* the first parameter is the name of lines file or path to a similar file located in other location than the workspace (sometimes you may like to build your vocabulary using a different code base).

+* the second parameter is the name of vocabulary file to create

+* --top_words_threshold - allows to limit the number of words in the vocabulary

+* --token_signature_for_missing - if the number of words is limited the question is what to do with those outside the vocabulary?
+By using this option, we create a signature of a token which is not in a vocabulary and add to the vocabulary.

+* --min_ngrams, --max_ngrams - sometimes it is worth to have pairs, triples, ... of words as features.
+This option allows to provide the minimal and maximum number of consecutive words to form a feature.

+*Output:*
+* <vocabulary name>.csv - the final vocabulary
+* base-<vocabulary name>.csv - the base vocabulary consisting only 1-grams
+* base-<vocabulary name>.json - the base vocabulary file in the same format as used to define manual features (you can use it to configure your manual feature extractor)

+### bag_of_words
+This scripts extract features using a given vocabulary and creates a bag of wrods representation.

+*Input:*
+* the first parameter is the *key* of location defined in the locations json.
+The tool will look for lines.csv file based on this key
+* the second parameter is the name of the vocabulary file (see vocabulary_extractor)
+* --token_signature_for_missing - if the number of words is limited the question is what to do with those outside the vocabulary?
+By using this option, we create a signature of a token which is not in a vocabulary and add to the vocabulary.
+* --min_ngrams, --max_ngrams - sometimes it is worth to have pairs, triples, ... of words as features.
+This option allows to provide the minimal and maximum number of consecutive words to form a feature.

+*Output:*
+* <location key>-bag-of-words.csv - a file containing extracted features that could be used to train a classifer

+### merge_results
+This script is used to merge the results provided by different classifiers into a single file.

+*Input:*
+* --locations_config - path to locations configuration (json).
+The merger needs to know where the workspace is located

+*Output:*
+* classify-output-ALL.csv - merges all results file found in results folder of the workspace
+* classify-output-ALL-<class>.csv - merges all results file found in results folder of the workspace but filtered to contain only classification to a given class

+### Classifiers: classify_\<NAME>
+This is a family of scripts that use different algorithms to classify lines.

+*Input:*
+* the first parameter is the name of the file containing features for training set
+* the second parameter is the name of the file containing features for set to classify
+* --classifiers_options - a json file with classifiers options.
+If it contains a key equal to the name of the classifier its contents will be used to configure the classification algorithm

+*Output:*
+* classify-output-<NAME>.csv - result of classification stored in results folder of the workspace
+* classify-output-<NAME>-<class>.csv - results filtered for a given class